syed-omer-123/youtube-rag-engine/README.md

 ## 📖 How It Works (For Everyone)

 This system is built to act like a super-intelligent research assistant for video content.
-Instead of making you watch a 2-hour podcast or video, it reads the transcript, organizes the information, and answers your questions with 100% factual accuracy based *only* on what was said.
+Instead of making you watch a 2-hour podcast or video, it reads the transcript, organizes the information, and answers grounded in retrieved transcript content.

 ### 🧠 The Non-Technical View: The 3-Step Lifecycle
 * **Step 1: Ingestion (The Reader):** The app takes a YouTube link, contacts YouTube's database, and grabs the full text of everything spoken in the video.